LasaleFamine/casper-base/README.md

 A personal, simple module of [CasperJs](http://casperjs.org) for scraping the web!

+# IMPORTANT

+>**This is a dedicated branch to Raspberry Pi installation compatibility.
+The only difference is that Phantomjs is not inside the dependencies because you [need another version](https://github.com/spfaffly/phantomjs-linux-armv6l) of it and installed globally on your Pi.**

 ## Explanation

 Turned out that there are some configurations (and some utils) that I always needed (re)writing a scraper in CasperJs.
 So I'm trying to wrap every simple and almost full configurable piece of code to start new projects from here and not totally from scratch or with copy-paste.

 ## Usage